hamza5113480/course-work/computer-organization-and-architecture/computer-organization-and-architecture.md

 17. Write a single instruction that sets the high 8 bits of AX and does not change the low 8 bits.
 18. Write a program to print the sum of series 1+3+6+  …  n and also print the value of ax and bx after each step.
 19. Write a program to print the smallest number from three integers.
+20. Write an assembly language program that will repeatedly prompt for a number.
+After each number is entered, display the sum and average of all the numbers entered so far.